 steps add the longitude and latitude information provided in

-to the cities and states in VIOLENT4
+ZIP to the cities and states in VIOLENT4.
+You

-data to link these two data
+will need to use STATE_ABBREV data to link these two data

 frames.
-Your final data frame named FINAL.VIOLENT
+Your final data frame named FINAL.VIOLENT should

-contain all of the information in VIOLENT4
+contain all of the information in VIOLENT4 along with the

-variables lat
+variables lat and lon from ZIP.

 There should be no state abbreviations in

-since this information is redundant.
+FINAL.VIOLENT since this information is redundant.
 Use

-to demonstrate that everything worked as
+str(FINAL.VIOLENT) to demonstrate that everything worked as

 planned.

-identify what cities are missing
+In FINAL.VIOLENT identify what cities are missing

 latitude and longitude.
-Closely, inspect both the ZIP
+Closely, inspect both the ZIP and

-data frames.
+VIOLENT4 data frames.
 Report the location(s) missing

 geographical information and explain in complete sentences why this